JavaGT/wearetheuniversity.org/source/archive/scoop/universities-new-zealand-te-pokai-tara/2024-10-16_2025-woolf-fisher-scholarship-recipients-announced.md

 Sophia plans to investigate how the platelet activation pathway impairs immune response and the possible positive effects of aspirin in cancer patients post treatment.
 This research will explore fundamental cancer-immune interactions and could lead to more effective, accessible cancer treatments.

 Long-term, one of Sophia’s goals is to establish a fundamental cancer research group in New Zealand, with a specific focus on improving cancer prevention and treatment while addressing healthcare inequities, particularly for Māori and Pasifika populations.

-> Advertisement - scroll to continue reading
->
-> @media screen and (max-width: 768px) {.article-left-box {float: none; margin: 20px auto 20px auto; margin-left: calc( (100% - 300px) / 2 );}} @media screen and (max-width: 970px) {#article iframe { max-width: 100%;}} #article iframe { max-width: 100%;}
->
-> googletag.cmd.push(function() { googletag.display('div-gpt-ad-1493962836337-4'); });
->
-> She says, “Having access to more resourcing in the UK means that I will gain useful skills and knowledge that I can bring back home to Aotearoa.
+She says, “Having access to more resourcing in the UK means that I will gain useful skills and knowledge that I can bring back home to Aotearoa.
 One of my goals would be to improve research practices in New Zealand by introducing new models, more cost-effective technologies and cutting-edge laboratory techniques which will have a broad impact across a variety of disciplines.”

 **Petra Fisher** is a recent University of Otago graduate with a Bachelor of Science in Physics and Computer Science and is currently completing an Honours in Physics.
 She is looking forward to pursuing a PhD at the University of Cambridge.
 Her research will focus on Astrophysical Fluid Dynamics, examining the formation and dynamics of galaxies and accretion discs.